Abheeshta-P/Js-practice/README.md

 ### Features
 - Change the photo in box every time you refresh
 - It consists of array of images from which images are drawn at random
+- Tech stack : HTML,CSS,JS
 #### Version 2 of refresh magic
 ##### Extra features
 - Three boxes which renders different images on each refresh
 - Used a for each loop and some new web API's like querySelector to access elements in the DOM
-- Added some good hover effects and accessibility through tabindex
+- Added some hover effects and accessibility through tabindex
-- Tech stack : HTML,CSS,JS